-- To assist in the formulation of proposals on the functioning of the retail energy market could be improved. - To develop strong, trusted and accountable relationships with the Utility Regulator and elsewhere in the running and development of the retail energy market. - To provide inclusive team leadership by supporting and developing team members and demonstrating commitment to the Utility Regulator's values. - To provide the effective management of the Retail Energy Market Monitoring (REMM) Team in supporting the Chief Executive, Board and SEM Committee. - To support the training our workforce to be comfortable and skilled in understanding, using and asking questions of data, visualisations and analytics output. - To achieve cost efficiencies in targeted areas e.g., automate data preparation and processing, automate production of commonly used reporting, share data live online. - To be an able and accessible mentor and manager to colleagues and foster a culture of inclusion and equal opportunity for all. - To assist in strengthening the profile, reputation and relevancy of the Utility Regulator to staff, consumers, stakeholders and industry. - To promote a culture of openness, professionalism, inclusiveness and transparency across all aspects of the Utility Regulator's operational activity and service delivery.
+- To maintain an up to date and expert understanding of the operation of competitive wholesale and retail energy markets and the energy industry generally. - To develop strong, trusted and accountable relationships with key stakeholders. - To provide inclusive team leadership by supporting and developing team members and demonstrating commitment to the Utility Regulator's values. - To provide effective management of your team to support the Chief Executive, Board and SEM (Single Electricity Market) Committee as necessary. - To assist in strengthening the profile, reputation and relevancy of the Utility Regulator to staff, consumers, stakeholders and industry. - To promote a culture of openness, professionalism, inclusiveness and transparency across all aspects of the Utility Regulator's operational activity and service delivery.

-This list is not exhaustive and the postholder will be required to carry out other duties as allocated by Management.
+This list is not exhaustive, and the successful candidate will be required to carry out other duties as allocated by Management.

-4. Selection Criteria
+4. Selection criteria